-Food is served on gold-plated dinnerware emblazoned with the 21 motif, accompanied by crystal goblets, on linen tablecloths.
+Food is served on gold-plated dinnerware emblazoned with the 21 motifs, accompanied by crystal goblets, on linen tablecloths.
 The event is overseen by Disney gourmet chef Andrew Sutton.
 Organizers can invite a total of 12 people to the dinner, which comes out to $1,250 per person, toward the total cost of $15,000.

 “Beyond the food and drink, they love the storytelling and the chance to live the 21 Royal ‘lifestyle,’ if only for one magical evening,” Sutton said in a statement about the dining experience.

-Costly wines are poured with each course if desired, curated specifically for the meal and told with a story.
-Matt Ellingson, a sommelier and project manager for 21 Royal, said in a prepared statement, the chefs and sommeliers who form the 21 Royal team are “a pretty imaginative and curious group of people.
+Costly wines are poured with each course if desired, curated specifically for the meal, and told with a story.
+Matt Ellingson, a sommelier and project manager for 21 Royal, said in a prepared statement, that the chefs and sommeliers who form the 21 Royal teams are “a pretty imaginative and curious group of people.
 We’ve spent our careers exploring flavors and ingredients from around the world and we have the honor of sharing that experience with our guests.
 This is so much more than a dining experience; this is Disney at its best.”

 Disney does not allow weddings during the 21 Royal dinner, although other celebrations are generally permitted.

 After dinner, guests are then given the chance to walk out on the private balcony and have coffee or after-dinner drinks.
-The dream suite is located overlooking the Rivers of America and provides a perfect viewing for the Fantasmic! show when it’s operating.
+The dream suite is located overlooking the Rivers of America and provides perfect viewing for the Fantasmic! show when it’s operating.